 Posted On: Nov 27, 2018

-You can use Amazon S3 Object Lock in Amazon Web Services China (Beijing) region, operated by Sinnet, and in Amazon Web Services China (Ningxia) region, operated by NWCD.
-To learn more about S3 Object Lock, please visit the Amazon S3 Developer Guide.
+The Amazon S3 features are now generally available in Amazon Web Services China (Beijing) region, operated by Sinnet, and in Amazon Web Services China (Ningxia) region, operated by NWCD.
+To learn more about S3 PUT to Glacier, S3 Restore Notifications, and S3 Restore Speed Upgrade, please visit the Amazon S3 Developer Guide.